The Sound of Music (film): In Austria

+Worldwide

 A Sing-along Sound of Music revival screening was first shown at the London Lesbian and Gay Film Festival in 1999, leading to a successful run at the Prince Charles Cinema which was ongoing as of 2018.
 During the screenings, audience members are often dressed as nuns and von Trapp children, and are encouraged to sing along to lyrics superimposed on the screen.
 In July 2000, Sing-along Sound of Music shows opened in Boston, Massachusetts and Austin, Texas.
 Some audience members dressed up as cast members and interacted with the action shown on the screen.
 The film began a successful run at the Ziegfeld Theatre in New York City in September 2000, with the opening attended by cast members Charmian Carr (Liesl), Daniel Truhitte (Rolfe), and Kym Karath (Gretl).
 Sing-along Sound of Music screenings have since become an international phenomenon.

 In 2001, the United States Library of Congress selected the film for preservation in the National Film Registry, finding it "culturally, historically, or aesthetically significant".
 The Academy Film Archive preserved The Sound of Music in 2003.

+The Sound of Music is also one of a select number of western films allowed in North Korea.
+When the Slovenian music group Laibach visited North Korea in 2015 as the first western band to perform in the country, they performed songs from The Sound of Music.